lizhanmit/learning-notes/spark-note/spark-note.md

 #### Environmental Variables

+They are used to configure certain Spark settings.

-- standalone and Mesos modes, in "conf/spark-env.sh" file.
+- Standalone and Mesos modes, in "conf/spark-env.sh" file.
 - On YARN in cluster mode, use `spark.yarn.appMasterEnv.[EnvironmentVariableName]` property in "conf/spark-defaults.conf" file.
 But "conf/spark-env.sh" file does not work.

 #### Job Scheduling